SwampChicken/Active_Directory_SOC_Detection_Lab/Incident_Response/investigation.md

 First alert that i analyzed was "Malicious PowerShell Command Detected", as it represented the earliest high-cofidence indicator of compromise.

 I reviewed Sysmon Event ID 1 logs and found powershell.exe launched with a large -EncodedCommand block.
-Then i used CyberChef to decode the base64 string, which reaveled a TCP reverse shell targeting 192.168.33.33:4444 This Confirmed an active C2 channel which meant that the alert is True Positive.
+Then i used CyberChef to decode the base64 string, which revealed a TCP reverse shell targeting 192.168.33.33:4444 This Confirmed an active C2 channel which meant that the alert is True Positive.

 ## 3. Post-Exploitation Discovery and Failed Escalation